About the Museum

-The musuem opens in May and will remain open 7 days a week from 10.00am – 5.00pm until the end of August.
+The musuem re-opens in June and will remain open 7 days a week from 10.00am – 5.00pm until mid-September.

 Músaem Chorca Dhuibhne collects, safeguards, holds in trust, displays and interprets a variety of objects and data relating to the rich natural and cultural heritage of the Dingle Peninsula, and endeavours to educate, entertain and enlighten all visitors, from the local student to the scholar, as well as our many summer visitors, from home and abroad.

 In the museum you can learn about the geology, archaeology, heritage and history of the area.
 Some of the artefacts on display are on loan from the National Museum of Ireland, which we acknowledge with thanks.
 See our Catalogue